Making your premises safer

 - Use simple security measures such as wearing identification badges whilst on the premises to help prevent unauthorised access.

 - Visitors’ identification should be checked when they enter.
-Ensure that they sign in and out and issue them with ‘Visitor Badges’.
+Ensure they sign in and out and issue them with visitor badges.

 Outside Working Hours

-- Always use security lighting inside and outside of the building when not in use.
+- Always use security lighting inside and outside the building when not in use.

 - Ensure that contract staff are supervised.

-- Valuable items such as computers or audio-visual electronic equipment should be locked away in secure rooms or put into purpose built containers when not in use.
+- Valuable items should be locked away in secure rooms or put into purpose-built containers when not in use.

 - Rooms containing valuable equipment should be kept locked and alarmed when not in use.

-- Advise all employees to protect and secure their personal property whilst on the premises – i.e., use lockers, and advise employees not to bring valuable items to work.
+- Advise all employees to protect and secure their personal property whilst on the premises (use lockers etc) and advise employees not to bring valuable items to work.

-- Keep cash on the premises to a minimum and keep it secured (e.g., in a safe)
+- Keep any cash on the premises to a minimum and keep it secured.

-A burglar or intruder alarm can deter burglars but it is not a substitute for good locks, and if you are considering one it is important that you choose the right one.
-The Police receive thousands of alarm calls every year and very few are genuine activations.
+An intruder alarm can deter potential burglars, but it’s not a substitute for good locks, and if you’re considering one it’s important that you choose the right one.
+The Police receive thousands of calls every year and very few are genuine alarm activations.